UW-CTRL/AA548-spr2024/bite-size-notes/week-6-a-CTCS_SCP.md

 x_{i+1} = x_i + \int_{t_{i}}^{t_{i+1}} f(\tau, x(\tau), \xi_i(\tau, p_i))\text{d}\tau
 $$

+Notice that parameterizing the control variable is necessary to integrate the dynamics ( Zero-Order Hold is a straightforward example of control parameterization ).
 The problem resulting from discretization and application of the shooting approach is tractable, as the amount of unknowns is finite.
 A common technique to solve the problem consists of applying Sequential Convex Programming (SCP), i.e. repeatedly convexifying and solving the problem itself, up to convergence.

 ### Inter-sample constraint violation